amyzyck/AmyZyck_Notebook/_posts/2019-06-05-Soft-and-Hard-Homogenization-Protocol.md

 14. Add 400 µl DNA/RNA Wash Buffer genetly to the yellow DNA spin columns
 15. Centrifuge at 16,000 rcf (g) for **2 minutes**
 16. Discard flow through (Zymo kit waste)
-17. Transfer yellow columns to new 1.5 mL microcentrifuge tubes
+17. Transfer yellow columns to new 1.5 mL microcentrifuge tubes ("E1")
-18. Add 50 µl warmed 10mM Tris HCl to each yellow DNA column by dripping slowly directly on the filer
+18. Add 10 µl warmed 10mM Tris HCl to each yellow DNA column by dripping slowly directly on the filter
+19. No incubation for the first elution.
+Centrifuge at 16,000 rcf (g) for 30 seconds
+20. Transfer the yellow DNA columns to new 1.5 mL microcentrifuge tubes ("E2")
+21. Add 100 µl warmed 10mM Tris HCl to each yellow DNA column by dripping slowly directly on the filter
-19. Incubate at room temp for 5 minutes
+22. Incubate at room temperature for 15 minutes.
-20. Centrifuge at 16,000 rcf (g) for 30 seconds
+23. Centrifuge at 16,000 rcf (g) for 30 seconds
-21. Repeat steps 18-20 for a final elution volume of 100µl
+24. Aliquot 10 µl of the second elution ("E2") to 0.5 mL PCR tubes for Qubit and Gel Electrophoresis analysis.
-22. Label tubes, store at 4 &deg;C if quantifying the same day or the next, if waiting longer store in -20 &deg;C freezer
+25. Store at 4 &deg;C if quantifying the same day or the next, if waiting longer store in -20 &deg;C freezer

 **RNA Extraction**
 *Can do concurrently with DNA Extraction after DNA Extraction Step 7*